Sukumari: Career

 Sukumari was noticed by a director when she visited the sets of a film with Padmini, and she made her film debut in the lead role in the Tamil film Ore Iravu.
-She acted in various Malayalam and Tamil Films of the black and white era, such as Udhyogastha, by P. Venu, Chettathi, Kusruthikkuttan, Kunjali Marakkar, Thacholi Othenan, Yakshi and Karinizhal.
+She acted in various Malayalam and Tamil films of the black and white era, such as Udhyogastha, by P. Venu, Chettathi, Kusruthikkuttan, Kunjali Marakkar, Thacholi Othenan, Yakshi and Karinizhal.
 She later became popular after starring in various films of Priyadarshan such as Poochakkoru Mookkuthi, Odaruthammava Aalariyam, Boeing Boeing and Vandanam.
 She also appeared in various films directed by Balachandra Menon such as Manicheppu Thurannappol and Karyam Nissaram.
 In later years, she played a major role in Nizhalkuthu (2002), directed by Adoor Gopalakrishnan.
 She played many notable mother roles most notably with Mammootty.

 She mastered dance forms like Kathakali, Bharathanatyam, Kerala Natanam and many musical instruments.
-From the age of seven, she performed all over India and different parts of the world including USA, Singapore, Malaysia, Ceylon, Australia and so on.
+From the age of seven, she performed all over India and different parts of the world including USA, Singapore, Malaysia, Ceylon, and Australia.
 Sukumari is also known for her stage career in her early days, most prominently as a member of Cho Ramaswamy's theatre group; Viveka Fine Arts (more than 5000 stage shows).
 She was a member of Y. G. Parthasarathy's and Pattu's drama troupe; United Amateur Artists (more than 1000 stage shows), Rajasulochana's dance troupe; Pushpanjali (more than 5000 stage shows), Travancore Sisters' Dancers of India troupe (many stage shows), T. D. Kusalakumari's troupe; (more than 1000 stage shows) and Padmini's independent dance drama troupe;Premanand Pictures (many stage shows) etc. for many decades.
 Awards in the name of Sukumari have been instituted for the memory like "Vanita Ratnam Award" : in the field of acting.
 "Mikacha Nadi Sukumari Puraskaram" by ACTA annakkara, "Sukumari Smaraka Foundation Award" by True Indian Information and Guidance Society and "Famea Sukumari Puraskaram".

 Her memoirs in the film industry have been compiled in a book called "Ormakalude Vellithira" by M.S Dileep.
 "Sukumari Sradhanjali Parambara" is another book on her.